mrinnnmoy/DigiVault/README.md

 A De-centralized File Storage and sharing solution.

-- User Interaction

 - Upload & View your important documents to and from IPFS via Pinata.
-- Share those documents among selected peers.
-- View list of Accounts, you shared access to.
+- Share those documents among selected peers and View list of Accounts.
 - View images that were shared with you.

 ## Demo Image